benibr/ansible-role-dm_multipath/README.md

 This roles installs and configures Linux `dm_multipath` driver to access

-## Role Variables

-A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
-Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.

 ## Example Playbook

 Install dm-multipath and configure with defaults and ensure it's started: